fansalon/TEconsensus/README.md

 Theoretically, TEspeX is supposed to work on any type of TE consensus sequence.
 However, providing a good input file may increase the accuracy of TEspeX.

-TEspeX has been largely tested on Dfam and RepBase consensus sequences.
-Being aware that while the former is freely available the latter is not instructions to use both databases are reported below.
+TEspeX has been largely tested on Dfam and RepBase consensus sequences, instructions to use both databases are reported below.

 ## **Dfam** ##